 Welcome to New York!

 A special shout-out today to Euan, a longtime Sweet Blog o’ Mine reader, who came all the way to New York from Scotland just to see me.
 Well, not really.
 He’s here on vacation and we decided it would be a great opportunity to meet in person.
-Welcome to New York, Euan — enjoy the
+Welcome to New York, Euan — enjoy the rest of your holiday!

 -